ninewise/dissertation/introduction/chapter.md

 ranks (though at the start of my PhD, it had only 27), but in between those are many unnamed ranks.
 It includes viruses as well as living organisms.
-The NCBI taxonomy was chosen mostly for practical reasons, but there are many competing taxonomies such as the Species 2000 [@banki] and Encyclopedia of Life [@parr] taxonomies.
+The NCBI taxonomy was chosen mostly for practical reasons, but there are many competing taxonomies such as Species 2000 [@banki] and Encyclopedia of Life [@parr].

 Each taxon is directly contained by only a single other taxon, called its parent.
 All taxa together are thus structured in a tree, sometimes called the tree of life, with the group containing all organisms as root of the tree.
 The taxa containing a taxon, all the way up to the root, are called its ancestors; and all taxa contained within a taxon are called its descendants.
-Do note that this does not imply a certain organism of which all these organisms descend (in reproductive sense), just that they are grouped together because they are showing similar characteristics.
+Do note that this does not necessarily imply a certain organism of which all these organisms descend (in reproductive sense), just that they are grouped together because they are showing similar characteristics.